mariamfh9/Party_Planner/README.md

 ### Contributer's Guide

-All pull requests and bug reports are encouraged on Github at [Virtual Password Vault](https://github.com/mariamfh9/Party_Planner).
+All pull requests and bug reports are encouraged on Github at [Party Planner](https://github.com/mariamfh9/Party_Planner).
 Please adhere to the [Contributer Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) code of conduct.

 ## License